jack-bradshaw/monorepo/README.md

 ## LICENSE

-The contents of this repository and all derivative artifacts are owned by Jack Bradshaw and provided under the terms of the [MIT License](LICENSE), with all exceptions listed in the [third party manifest](THIRD_PARTY).
+All contents of this repository are subject to the terms of the [LICENSE], excluding files in [third_party] which are subject to other terms.
+View the [third party README](/third_party/README.md] for more details.